-The retail gas market continues to grow, with around 9,600 new consumers in the past five years.
+The retail gas market continues to grow, with around 15,500 new active connections in the past five years.
 Market contestability has strengthened, and over 99 percent of gas consumers have a choice of seven or more retailers.
-Customer switching between retailers has increased markedly to 18 percent.
-Stronger retail competition is also evidenced by reduced market concentration, reflecting new retailers entering the market and smaller retailers increasing their market share
+Customer switching between retailers has increased markedly to around 17 percent.
+Stronger retail competition is also evidenced by reduced market concentration, reflecting new retailers entering the market and smaller retailers increasing their market share.

 The industry is performing well against Government policy objectives for the retail market and the protection of small consumer interests.
 A retail contract evaluation scheme introduced in 2010 has seen a major improvement in the clarity and detail of retailers' supply arrangements with small consumers.
-A suite of other market enhancements benefitting small consumers has included a switching regime to enable consumers to efficiently change their retail supplier, and the implementation of a formal consumer complaints scheme through the Electricity and Gas Complaints Commissioner.
+A suite of other market enhancements benefitting small consumers has included a switching regime to enable consumers to efficiently change their retail supplier, and the implementation of a formal consumer complaints scheme through Utilities Disputes Limited (formerly the Electricity and Gas Complaints Commissioner).